-There are 7 genera in this family present in the British Isles.
-However, four of those are introduced ones namely the Fuchsia, which grows like a native, mainly as a hedging plant in most of the South and West.
-It is often common, especially along the coast which climate suits this plant and mainly forms of Fuchsia magellanica, which is native to Chile and Argentina.
-This and many other Fuchsias can have delicious edible fruits!
-Apparently you can eat the flowers too.
+There are 7 genera in this family growing in the British Isles.
+However, four of those are introduced ones, namely the Fuchsia, which grows mainly as a hedging plant in most of the South and West.
+These are often forms of Fuchsia magellanica, which is native to Chile and Argentina you’ll notice along the coast which climate suits this plant best.

 Then there are the annual Clarkia, which are garden escapes and the annual to biennial (rarely perennial) called Oenothera or the Evening-primroses which come from the Americas or Europe.
 Please check out all the edible and medical uses on the PFAF website!

 Ludwigia has only 1 native species: L. palustris or Hampshire-purslane which is native and extremely local in New Forest and Dorset only.
-The other 2 species are aquatic plants and introduced by aquarists’ throwouts in ponds.. (p.
-362 in Stace)
+The other 2 species are aquatic plants and introduced by aquarists’ throwouts in ponds.

 The Epilobium, which is the largest genus has 2 keys in Stace in order to work out which of the 14 species it is or which of the 46 hybrids!